 We conclude this section with an application to linear asymptotic stability of mixing.
 For $K\in [0,K_c),$ $\bS$ has no eigenvalues, nonetheless mixing is asymptotically stable in the appropriate topology.

 \begin{theorem} Suppose Assumption~\ref{as.decay} holds.
-Then for $K\in [0, K_c)$ the mixing state is linaerly asymptotically stable under the perturbations from $\cH^+_a\subset\cH^-_a$ in the topology of $\cH^-_a$. \end{theorem} \begin{proof} We estimate the semigroups of the linearized systems (\ref{linear}), (\ref{linear-2}).
-Each of the operators $\bL_j,\, j\ge 1,$ generates continuous semigroup on $\cH_a^+\subset\cH_a^-$ in the topology of $\cH^-_a$:
+Then for $K\in [0, K_c)$ the mixing state is linearly asymptotically stable under the perturbations from $\cH^+_a\subset\cH^-_a$ in the topology of $\cH^-_a$. \end{theorem} \begin{proof} We estimate the semigroups of the linearized systems (\ref{linear}), (\ref{linear-2}).
+Each of the operators $\bL_j,\, j\ge 1,$ generates a continuous semigroup on $\cH_a^+\subset\cH_a^-$ in the topology of $\cH^-_a$:

 For $\bL_0$, the same statement holds because of the constraint $w_0(t, \infty, \eta ,x) = 0$.